cristianBGonzalez/CSE-Club-Quadcopter/_posts/2014-10-19-initial-git-information.md

 {% endhighlight %}

 I should note that right now we are pretty much starting from scratch so there is no need to synchronize your repository, but eventually we will need to, so I will post more info on doing that later.

+##Pushing changes to your repo and issuing a pull request

 Moving forward after you make changes that you need to make you need to push those changes to your repository and these can be done by typing the following commands: